-Assists with providing age-appropriate activities.
+Provides age-appropriate activities.

 Enforces safety standards and regulations throughout the program to ensure compliance with local, state and federal laws.

 Ensures all possible safety measures are observed.
 Complies with City and departmental rules and regulations, policies, and procedures.

 Communicates and enforces facility and program policies and procedures.
 Complies with City and departmental rules and regulations, policies, and procedures.

 Responds to emergency situations as required and maintains accurate accident and incident reports.